QASymphony/shell-agent-samples/AutomationHostExamples/automateRobot/README.md

 **git\_url:** The shell script uses the url to clone a repository and send pull requests on use

 **local\_repository:** The folder containing the test cases.
-The shell script will use this to know where to run the maven build.
+The shell script will use this to know where to run the Robot build.
 Make sure to place this folder in the same directory as the the python and shell scripts.

 **qtest\_api\_token:** The token used to authorize the connection to qTest Manager